 A good attitude

 Be authentic and most importantly - be professional.
 Resigning from a position can trigger emotional reactions - positive and negative.
-It is important to make it as easy as possible for your team and yourself.
-The following can help achieving that:
+It is vital to make it as easy as possible for your team and yourself.
+The following can help achieve that:

 - Always stay positive